serverbee/ansible-role-virt-guest-manage/README.md

 ##### Checking the progress of VM installation

-You can use `virsh` cli tool to see the list of all your VMs and to check the progress of each installation.
+First of all you can check if your VM responces to ping requests.
+If it doesn't responce then you can use `virsh` cli tool to see the list of all your VMs and to check the progress of each installation.
-Usually you don't need this but if you can't ping your VM durring the installation then it may help.
 Virsh command installs automatically as a dependency for this role.
 You can watch with using `console` option:

 ```bash